William Handcock (Westmeath politician): Personal life

 On 25 July 1652, he married Abigail Stanley, daughter of Sir Thomas Stanley and Mary Hammond, and sister of the writer Thomas Stanley.
 They had eight children.
 His sons William and Thomas sat also in the Parliament of Ireland.
 Two other sons, Matthew and Stephen, were senior Church of Ireland clergymen.
 One of their daughters Hannah married the leading politician and judge Robert Rochfort: their descendants held the title Earl of Belvedere.
 Her sister Sarah married Captain Chichester Phillips of Drumcondra Castle, MP for Askeaton.
 A third daughter Elizabeth married Duke Gifford of Castlejordan, County Meath.
-Duke was the heir, most likely the nephew, of Sir Thomas Gifford, first and last of the Gifford baronets.
+Duke was the heir, of Sir Thomas Gifford, first and last of the Gifford baronets.